davewalker60/pmdup/pages/booking-las-arenas.md

 # What to expect at our favorite 2-star hotel

+We set up a simple community kitchen in room 102.
+It has:

+* Microwave
+* Two-burner hot plate
+* Larger mini fridge
+* Sink
+* Dish rack
+* Coffee maker
+* Water kettle
+* Small selection of pots, pans, dishes, silverware, and cooking utensils.
+* 20L drinking water dispensers (provided both here and at the dance circle during dance sessions, but not in individual rooms during the retreat days)
+* Safe (for people without one in their room)

+> Please clean your cooking dishes **before** eating, so others can use them.
+And please thoroughly clean up after yourself!
+Your mother doesn't live here... (...unless you're name is Amber! :-) )

 While it's the *finest 2-star Mexican hotel on the beach you'll ever meet, staying does have its drawbacks.
 But hey, it's Mexico!

 * Hot water might not be available at all times